Ritika-Saini28/Tableau_Project/README.md

 <b>KPIs and Metrics:</b> Key performance indicators (KPIs) and other critical metrics displayed for quick reference.

 <h2>Using the Dashboards</h2>
-So we have created two dashboards, First is Sales Dashboard and the second one is Customer Dashboard.
+So I have created two dashboards, First is Sales Dashboard and the second one is Customer Dashboard.
 <h2>Sales Dashboard</h2>
 <img src="https://github.com/Ritika-Saini28/Tableau_Project/blob/main/Screenshot%202024-05-26%20010952.png">
 <h2>Customer Dashboard</h2>